jl94x4/ColleXions/README.md

 - **Collection History:** Collections are remembered so they don't get chosen too often

+- **Item Limits:** Use `"min_items_for_pinning": 10,` to make any collections with a lower amount of items in the collection be automatically excluded from selection for pinning.

 ## Category Processing:

 - If ```always_call``` is set to ```true```, the script will attempt to pin one collection from each category at all times, as long as there are available slots.